-And you can expect to be supported throughout the whole admission process by Russian Education Forum and local administrative staff.
-University employees are happy to answer all your queries in English and are capable of providing all the information and support that you might need.
+And you can expect to get support throughout the whole admission process from Russian Education Forum and local administrative staff.
+Similarly, university employees are happy to answer all your queries in English and are capable of providing all the information and support that you might need.
 In addition, university staff will supply you with your visa invitation and walk you through the state regulations for your stay in Russia.

 Work While Studying In Russia

-Career opportunities await university graduates in Russia, but prosperity favours the bold.
+Career opportunities await university graduates in Russia, but prosperity favors the bold.
 Take care to build your career strategy as you study, and when your skills are complete, you can find your way.